 Host: Yes and it’s not going to stop there.
 There could be many more celebrity endorsements.
 It's a wonderful way for them to cash in on their personalities and their popularities and that's how, you know, they're making billions of dollars.
 Kylie Jenner is the youngest self-made billionaire because of the cosmetics company she started.
 She did very intelligently and it's been very successful.
 A lot of people want to emulate that model.
 You’re also a holistic health expert so we’re going to pick your brain about a lot of things, not only the skin but to me, you know, tell me if I'm wrong.
 Taking care of our skin is it only vanity?
 Is it only our appearance to others?
 Is, you know, is that the only purpose of skincare?

-Chris: And it is really a big indicator of what you've done over a number of years because it's all accumulative.
+Chris: And it is really a big indicator of what you've done over several years because it's all accumulative.

 Chris: Sure.
 Well, it's really not that hard.
 The first thing you need to try to do is to determine what your skin type is.
-Most people it's a combination of drier areas and oilier areas, that’s normal.
+For most people it's a combination of drier areas and oilier areas, that’s normal.

 Chris: If you have extra oily skin, then when you're looking at products you are going to stay away from products that have waxes…